 Traditionally, contract renewal management is an unsystematic and manual process.
 In addition, when you want to get the most out of the momentum, it can be highly time-consuming.
 By automating the contract renewal process, risk of errors, missed deadlines and costly overpayments are eliminated in the long run.
 But how do you automate this process without losing grip, overview and control over the status of the contracts?

-By either setting up a contract renewal strategy yourself, or using a specialized software tool, like Contractify.
+By either setting up a contract renewal strategy yourself, or using a specialized contract reminder software, like Contractify.

 Contract renewal strategy